 Open Graph and social previews

 The little card that appears when someone pastes your URL into Slack, LinkedIn, Twitter, or iMessage.
-Project Broadsheet generates every Open Graph tag automatically, and you can override any of them per article.
+Project Broadsheet generates every Open Graph tag automatically, plus a bespoke 1200×630 card per article.

 Open Graph is the metadata format every major social platform reads to build link previews.
 When someone pastes a URL into Slack, iMessage, LinkedIn, Twitter, Facebook, or Discord, the platform fetches the page and looks for og:title, og:description, og:image, and a few other tags.
-Project Broadsheet emits all of them automatically.
+Project Broadsheet emits all of them automatically, and ships a per-article card generator that produces a newspaper-styled 1200×630 PNG for every piece.

 Default tags